Many new mothers struggle with the decision to breastfeed or bottle feed their new baby. Here's some guidance to help you choose what's right for you.

 - Don't hesitate to pick a less expensive brand of formula if finances are a factor.
 Most formulas are pretty much the same.
 More expensive does not necessarily mean better.

-- Select an iron-fortified formula.
+- Avoid low-iron formula.
+Most formulas on the market have adequate iron.
+Just be sure to check that it's iron fortified when you buy a formula.
 There is a lot of evidence that iron deficiency in the first years adversely affects brain development.
 And side effects from iron (gas, constipation, discomfort) while much discussed, are actually very rare.

 - Pick whichever type of formula -- powder, concentrate, or ready-to-feed -- best suits your needs.
 There is no nutritional difference between them.
 You may want to keep in mind that powdered formula is the least expensive, though.